Backlog management hero 1

 Assume for this example that you have a total of 1,200 hours' worth of work already in progress.
 You have three crews, each of which can perform 400 hours of work in a week.
 The work in progress will therefore require one week to complete, resulting in no backlog since all work is currently in progress.
 However, you then add another 1,200 hours' worth of work, increasing your backlog to one week.
 Assuming a maximum allowable backlog of one week, you wouldn't be allowed to accept more work for another week.

 The workflow of software development is typically neat and simple at the beginning of a project.
 Everything appears to be under control at this point, but the backlog is usually larger and more complex over time.
 This trend is the result of actions such as running multiple sprints at the same time, fixing many bugs from these sprints, managing multiple work items and grooming the backlog for new requirements.
+Product backlog refinement, also referred to as backlog grooming, is essential for organizing and prioritizing tasks effectively for future development.
 The following chart illustrates this process:

 Fig. 3: Backlog Activity